Telephone: (805) 658-4321

 Location: 800 South Victoria Ave, Ventura, CA 93009

-To serve residents of Unincorporated Ventura County, as well as the cities of Ojai, Santa Paula and Fillmore, the County of Ventura sponsors several events each year for the collection of Household Hazardous Waste (HHW) at the Ventura County Pollution Prevention Center and Santa Clara River Valley Collection Facility.
+To serve residents of Fillmore, Ojai, Santa Paula, and Unincorporated Areas, the County of Ventura sponsors several Household Hazardous Waste (HHW) collection events each year at the Pollution Prevention Center (PPC) and Santa Clara River Valley HHW Collection Facility (SCRV).

 Residents of Unincorporated Ventura County are eligible for one (1) free HHW pickup appointment each quarter through their local waste hauler.
 Not sure who to contact for HHW collection?
 Use our Interactive Map to find the local waste hauler for your area.